 NOTE 1—The indication of the supported channel width defined in the Supported Channel Width Set subfield in the HE Capabilities element and the Supported For 320 MHz In 6 GHz subfield in the EHT Capabilities element and the operating channel width identified by the CHANNEL_WIDTH parameter contained in the PHYCONFIG_VECTOR of a non-AP EHT STA are described in 36.3.2.5 (20 MHz operating non-AP EHT STAs).

-An 80 MHz operating non-AP EHT STA shall be able to participate in 80 MHz, 160 MHz, and 320 MHz EHT DL and UL OFDMA transmissions, and in 80 MHz EHT DL and UL non-OFDMA transmissions.
-An EHT AP with a CHANNEL_WIDTH parameter equal to or greater than 80 MHz shall be able to allocate an RU (see 36.3.2.1 (Subcarriers and resource allocation in EHT PPDUs) or MRU (see 36.3.2.2 (Subcarriers and resource allocation for multiple RUs)) within the 80 MHz operating bandwidth of the non-AP EHT STA in an 80 MHz, 160 MHz or 320 MHz EHT MU or EHT TB PPDU.
+An 80 MHz operating non-AP EHT STA shall be able to participate in 160 MHz, and 320 MHz EHT DL and UL OFDMA transmissions.
+An EHT AP with a CHANNEL_WIDTH parameter greater than 80 MHz shall be able to allocate an RU (see 36.3.2.1 (Subcarriers and resource allocation in EHT PPDUs) or MRU (see 36.3.2.2 (Subcarriers and resource allocation for multiple RUs)) within the 80 MHz operating bandwidth of the non-AP EHT STA in a 160 MHz or 320 MHz EHT MU or EHT TB PPDU.

 NOTE 2—As defined in 35.12.4 (CENTER_FREQUENCY_SEGMENT), an 80 MHz operating non-AP EHT STA operates in the primary 80 MHz channel and might operate in the secondary 80 MHz channel that does not include any inactive 20 MHz subchannel when the 80 MHz operating non-AP EHT STA sets dot11HESubchannelSelectiveTransmissionImplemented to true.